Daniel Fan

 In The World of Tomorrow, I crash landed on Mars in “Mission Space,” failed a brake test at “Test Track,” and glided over the Golden Gate bridge in “Soaring.”
 I even took a 30 second ride on a Segway.
 I thought to myself, “I kind of like this future.”
 That was, until I climbed aboard “Spaceship Earth,” located in the iconic Epcot Ball.

 Spaceship Earth traces human development from the Paleolithic Age to the Future.
 As you’re leaving “the Future” a camera snaps a picture of you to send to your present day self.
 This is, apparently, where future Dan lost half his skull.
 It’s also here where my concerns about Disney’s version of “Tomorrow” really solidified.
-And it wasn’t just in my head, or missing from my head
+And it wasn’t just in my head, or missing from my head…whatever.

 The ride started out with a diorama of cavemen fighting a mammoth.
 Of course, all the cavemen were white.
 Weird, right?
 But it’s easy to understand when you remember that Ice Ages only happen to white people.
 Thank God for that because I’d be really cold in an ice age, not being able to grow facial hair or an Austin Powers-like chest rug (it’s all in the genes, or maybe, not in the genes as it were).